cma-open/simple/README.md

     - The main system Log (system.log) uses both a console logger and file handler.
       Information is output to both terminal console and to file.

       INFO level and above go to the console.
       DEBUG and above go to file.

       Therefore more detailed logging is available by checking the system.log file.

       A verbose setting is used to deselect some log output if set to False.
 This can make logs smaller and easier to read.
 If needed for additional debugging this can be set to True and will cause further debug messages to be logged.
-      The verbose settign only applies to developer editable installs not full user use.
+      The verbose settign only applies to developer editable installs not full use.

       (Reminder DEBUG>INFO>WARNING>ERROR>CRITICAL)

+      An additional logging strategy is applied to command line tools, relating to test runs.

+      TODO - notes here

 Wiki